xMaddMackx/xmmx_circlesgame-redm/README.md

 - returns `true` for Success and `false` for Failed.

-IF YOU HAVE THE OLDER VERSION `xmmx_minigames` REMOVE IT, BUT BE SURE TO UPDATE YOUR SCRIPTS WITH THE NEW MINIGAME NAME / EXPORT `xmmx_circlesgame`.
-See config for more info.

-# If you enable Debug in the config.lua, you can test the minigames by using the commands below:
+If you enable Debug in the config.lua, you can test the minigames by using the commands below:

-# Be sure to check the config.lua.
-It has extra functions that you can customize to hide your Huds, Hide the Radar.

 # USAGE: See options at the bottom of the config.lua